 Native Bamboo in the State of Georgia

 Interestingly, there are three known species of bamboo native to the mainland United States.
 These three varieties of Arundinaria are commonly known as Giant Cane (or River Cane), Switch Cane, and Hill Cane.
-They grow throughout the Deep South and as far north as the Ohio River Valley.
+They grow throughout the Deep South, into Texas, and as far north as the Ohio River Valley.

 Historically, these temperate bamboos covered vast areas, especially along the rivers and waterways.
 They are unusually adaptable to wet soil, and extremely cold hardy, surprisingly enough.